+

 By appointment thru March 15th

 The works in Metal-morphosis redefine found metal and other forgotten possessions from junkyard scrap into fantastical sculptures and digital curiosities.
-The artists push their preferred found components beyond original use and are able to induce surrealist humor and introspection, explore biomorphic forms, and even imitate bird calls.
+The artists push their preferred found components beyond original use and are able to induce surrealist humor and introspection, explore biomorphic forms, imitate bird calls and go against the grain of this male-dominated practice.

 Jeremy Mayer’s practice is heavily inspired by the etchings of biologist and artist Ernst Haeckel, particularly his work depicting diatoms, starfish, sea urchins, and other circular or spherical lifeforms.
 He juxtaposes that interest with the aesthetics of componentry from the world's largest machine, the Large Hadron Collider particle accelerator at CERN in Switzerland.
 Combining the two, he hones in on mandala-like reliefs, revealing a common visual language between small creatures and large machines.